 While the Arlo system is much more sophisticated in terms of home automation and technology, the Blink cameras offer adequate surveillance capabilities.
 Blink is an inexpensive, but effective option for homeowners who aren't interested in the more high-tech bells and whistles.

-- The Blink camera is for indoor use only, while Blink XT has indoor/outdoor capabilities
+- The Blink camera is for indoor use only, while Blink XT2 has indoor/outdoor capabilities

 - Arlo offers two-way communication, Blink does not